reactioon/rdata/README.md

 ```
 ./rdata-api -run-api
 ```
-**@Note:** the API node only can be used when server is running.
+**@Note:** the API node only can be used when server instance is running.

 ### Postman

 To easy explore the HTTP features inside of RDATA, a collection of HTTP/HTTPS methods are available to Postman when API is running.
-So, after start the API of your node, you only import it and it's done, you can explore all options.
+So, after start the API of your node, you only import the `postman.json` it and it's done, you can explore all options.

 **@Note:** the Postman collectioon will be updated when new resources is added.
 So, remember to check it regularly.

 ## Endpoints

-All communications with RDATA are performed using the HTTP protocol, whether to obtain a document, save or update.
+All communications with RDATA are performed using the TCP (Client/Library) / HTTP (API) protocol, whether to obtain a document, save or update.

 #### Core / Home